Benchmarking Quantum Circuit Transformation with QKNOB Circuits: Preliminaries

-Quantum circuit transformation is closely related to the well-known subgraph isomorphism problem, which was shown in 1971 to be NP-complete in the seminal work \cite{Cook71}. \begin{definition} [subgraph isomorphism] Given two graphs $G_i=(V_i,E_i)$ $(i=1,2$), we say $G_1$ is a subgraph of $G_2$ if $V_1\subseteq V_2$ and $E_1\subseteq E_2$.
-We say $G_1$ is \emph{embeddable} into $G_2$ if there is an injective mapping $f:V_1\to V_2$ such that $(f(p),f(q))\in E_2$ for any edge $(p,q)\in E_1$.
-In this case, we also call $f$ a \emph{subgraph isomorphism} or an \emph{embedding}. \end{definition} Subgraph isomorphisms can be found or denied by algorithms like VF2 \cite{Cordella+04-vf2}.
+{Graphs naturally arise in quantum circuit transformation.} A quantum device is represented as an undirected \textit{architecture graph} $G = (V, E)$, where vertices in $V$ are physical qubits and edges in $E$ represent allowed two-qubit interactions.
+That is, $(p,q)\in E$ if and only if a two-qubit gate can be applied to qubits $p$ and $q$.
+Since $G$ is undirected, $(p,q)\in E$ if and only if $(q,p)\in E$.
+Fig.~\ref{fig:ags} shows the architecture graphs of $Grid(3,2)$ (an artificial device) and IBM Q Rochester. {Each quantum circuit also induces an \textit{interaction graph}.} \begin{definition}[Interaction Graph] Let $C$ be a quantum circuit on qubit set $Q$.
+The interaction graph $(Q,E)$ of $C$ is defined as: for all $p,q\in Q$, $(p,q)\in E$ if and only if $\cx{p}{q}$ or $\cx{q}{p}$ is in $C$. \end{definition}

-In this paper, we represent a quantum device as an undirected graph $G = (V, E)$, called the \emph{architecture graph} of the quantum device, where vertices in $V$ are the set of physical qubits and edges in $E$ are allowed 2-qubit interactions.
-In other words, $(p,q)$ is an edge in $E$ iff a 2-qubit gate can be operated on qubits $p$ and $q$.
-As $G$ is an undirected graph, we have $(p,q)\in E$ iff $(q,p)\in E$.
-In what follows, we do not differ between the architecture graph and the corresponding quantum device.
-Fig.~\ref{fig:ags} shows the architecture graphs of Grid2$\times$3 (an artificial device) and IBM Q Rochester.
+{The well-known subgraph isomorphism problem plays a critical role in quantum circuit transformation (see Sec.~\ref{sec:qct}).
+Specifically, if a subgraph isomorphism $f$ exists that embeds the circuit's interaction graph into the device's architecture graph, the circuit can be executed directly using $f$, eliminating the need for SWAP insertions.}

-Recall that a quantum circuit is a sequence of 1- or 2-qubit gates.
-We associate a graph to each quantum circuit. \begin{definition}[interaction graph] Let $C$ be a quantum circuit on qubit set $Q$.
-The interaction graph $(Q,E)$ of $C$ is defined as: $\forall p,q\in Q$, $(p,q)\in E$ iff either $\cx{p}{q}$ or $\cx{q}{p}$ is in $C$. \end{definition}
+\begin{definition} [Subgraph Isomorphism] Given two graphs $G_i=(V_i,E_i)$ $(i=1,2$), we say $G_1$ is a subgraph of $G_2$ if $V_1\subseteq V_2$ and $E_1\subseteq E_2$. $G_1$ is \emph{embeddable} into $G_2$ if there is an injective mapping $f:V_1\to V_2$ such that $(f(p),f(q))\in E_2$ for any edge $(p,q)\in E_1$.
+In this case, $f$ is called a \emph{subgraph isomorphism} or an \emph{embedding}. \end{definition} Subgraph isomorphisms can be found or disproved by algorithms like VF2 \cite{Cordella+04-vf2}.
+A subgraph isomorphism can also be quickly disproved by identifying a property that $G_1$ has but $G_2$ lacks (e.g., the presence of a 3-cycle).
+A 3-cycle in a graph $G$ is a path $(v_0, v_1,v_2,v_3)$ of length 3 in $G$ such that $v_0=v_3$ while $v_0,v_1,v_2$ are pairwise different.

-Consider the circuit $C$ in Fig.~\ref{fig:logical_circuit} (left).
-Its interaction graph has six edges (cf. Fig.~\ref{fig:logical_circuit} (right)).
-Because there is a 3-cycle (viz. the cycle $(2,1,4,2)$) in this interaction graph, it cannot be embedded into Grid2$\times$3, which has no 3-cycles.
+Consider the circuit $C$ in Fig.~\ref{fig:quantum_circuit} (left).
+Its interaction graph contains a 3-cycle $(2,1,4,2)$ (see Fig.~\ref{fig:quantum_circuit} (right)).
+Because $Grid(3,2)$ has no 3-cycles, the interaction graph cannot be embedded in $Grid(3,2)$.